dborisenko/dborisenko.github.io/_posts/2018-05-06-versioned-kafka-binary-protocol-with-scodec.md

 )
 ```

-It's easy to see that here in one-liner we provide new version of codec with the newest field included and in another one-liner we provide the migration schema for to build new data type from the old stored binary.
+It's easy to see that here in one-liner we provide new version of codec with the newest field included and in another one-liner we provide the migration schema for building new data type from the old stored binary.
 It is pretty easy, isn't it?
 And let's bundlem both of that versions together:

 ```scala
 import com.dbrsn.versioned.VersionedCodec